top of page

 Wendy Woods

-Wendy Woods is a second year student in the Clinical Psychology PsyD Program.
+Wendy Woods is a fourth-year student in the Clinical Psychology PsyD Program.
 She received her B.A. in Psychology from Cornell University and she received her M.A. in Clinical Psychology from Columbia University.
 Wendy has worked in the Social Psychology Lab at Cornell University studying implicit biases, and she did research in the Spirituality and Psychology Lab at Columbia University studying measures of belonging and ways to implement holistic teaching in elementary schools.
 Her master's thesis focused on reviewing measures of spirituality in the clinical setting.
-She is currently working on her Research Project I, where she is examining the literature to make meaning of spiritual concepts through a cognitive lens.
-She is particularly interested in connecting concepts like law of attraction and gratitude to interpretation biases, and examining how those biases are influenced by depression.
-She hopes to further investigate some of these connections in her Research Project II.
+Her Doctoral Research Project examined the concept of gratitude through a cognitive lens.
 Email: wwoods@mail.yu.edu

 Jack.png